bebhuvan/alittlelessdumb/content/about/_index.md

 +++
 title = "About"
 path = "about"
-template = "about.html"
 +++

 Hello!
-I'm Bhuvan.
+I'm Bhuvanesh.
 Welcome to my corner of the internet.